TeamHG-Memex/eli5/README.rst

   It also allows to debug scikit-learn pipelines which contain HashingVectorizer, by undoing hashing.

-* xgboost_ - show feature importances and explain predictions of XGBClassifier and XGBRegressor.
+* xgboost_ - show feature importances and explain predictions of XGBClassifier, XGBRegressor and xgboost.Booster.

 * LightGBM_ - show feature importances and explain predictions of LGBMClassifier and LGBMRegressor.